Misha: Origins

 In 1977, the committee organizing the Olympics held a contest for the best illustration of a bear.
 The judges chose Victor Chizhikov's design depicting a smiling bear cub wearing a blue-black-yellow-green-red (colors of the Olympic rings) weightlifter's belt, with a golden buckle shaped like the five rings.
 Misha's design of a small, cuddly and smiling bear cub was evidently intended to counter the "big and brutal Russian Bear".
 Misha was confirmed as an official mascot on 19 December 1977.
 Chizhikov complained that the country reneged on a promise to grant him the copyright to his bear which deprived him of royalties, although the Russian Olympic Committee stated "in accordance with the Olympic Charter, after Dec.
 31 of the year in which the Olympic Games had been held, all the rights to the intellectual property and the symbols of the Olympics go the International Olympic Committee".

-Misha's origins were depicted in the 1979 animated film Baba Yaga is against!During the closing ceremony of the 1980 Olympic Games, a giant effigy of Misha the Bear holding a cluster of balloons was paraded in the stadium.
+During the closing ceremony of the 1980 Olympic Games, a giant effigy of Misha the Bear holding a cluster of balloons was paraded in the stadium.
 On one side of the stadium where the Olympic Torch was situated, there was a placard mural of Misha which shed tears of happiness from his left eye.
 At the end of the ceremony, Misha with his balloons was released and rose in the air away from the stadium, and this nostalgic moment has been fondly remembered by Russians.
 A few hours later Misha landed on Vorobyovy Gory and later was exhibited at the Exhibition Centre.